-BoatUS Consumer Affairs provides information to boat buyers, sellers and owners, and operates as an informal dispute mediation service and a salvage arbitration program.
+BoatUS Consumer Affairs provides information to boat buyers, sellers and owners, and operates a salvage arbitration program.

 Boat Buying & Selling Advice